Point-class sealift ship: Background

+Beachy Head now serves with the Republic of Singapore Navy as MV Mentor and is used for both training and sealift.

 Operational history

 MV Hartland Point was part of the COUGAR 12 deployment under the Commander Amphibious Task Group and also active in operations off the Cornish coast in 2012.
 MV Hurst Point made a port call at Gibraltar in August 2013 and was part of the next year's COUGAR 13 deployment.
 Hartland Point recently worked with the Royal Navy and French Navy on Operation Corsica Lion 2015.
 MV Hurst Point has been used to replenish the Falkland Islands garrison.
+A Point-class vessel was reported to call at the British military port in the islands (Mare Harbour) about once every six to eight weeks.